“It was the best of decks, it was the worst of decks. It was a deck built wisely, it was a deck built foolishly.” ¹

 Without such a solid connection, the Wilmington deck collapsed.
 Literally, like a house of cards.

 Another factor may have contributed to this collapse: the deck ledger’s connection to the house.
 Its 2×8 ledger was fastened directly over the copper flashing.
 This connection is responsible for supporting almost half of the deck’s design load — the dead load of the structure plus the live load of people and furniture — but no visiting trees.
-Still, that design load on the house would be almost 3,500#.
-It was fastened to the house with nails (a building code violation), augmented with Fasten Master ledger screws (proper).
-But there were only 8 ledger screws, where at least 13 were required,³ and half of the nails were rusted.
+If properly connected, that ledger would support 3,500#.
+But it was fastened to the house with nails (a building code violation) and worse, half of the nails were rusted.
+Those rusty nails were augmented with Fasten Master ledger screws (good), but there were only 8 ledger screws, and this deck required at least 13.³

 If the deck ledger was properly attached to the house, would the deck have survived the tree’s attack?
 No. That toe-nailed connection doomed the beam.
 Might the deck have remained attached to the house?
-I suspect not, but we cannot know.
+Perhaps, but we cannot know.

-The Building Code in effect when Wilmington was built did not address beam/ column connection.
+The Building Code in effect when the Wilmington deck was built did not address beam/ column connection.
 So technically, that balanced, toe-nailed beam did not violate the Code at that time.
 It does now.

 The moral of this tale of two decks?
 Comply with the Building Code.
 Indeed, exceed the code — for a safer deck and a longer lasting deck.

-- I stole and twisted this quote from the opening lines of Charles Dickens’ A Tale of Two Cities, an extraordinarily popular novel set in 19th century Paris and London.
+- 1. I stole and twisted this quote from the opening lines of Charles Dickens’ A Tale of Two Cities, an extraordinarily popular novel set in 19th century Paris and London.
+I expect he will not object.

 © 2018 Advantage Design & Construction, Inc.